pudly/schmopera-hugo/content/articles/coc-nozze.md

 related_companies = []
 related_people = []
 short_description = "Like, I can handle some dramatic symbolism, some commentary on a piece that has enormous wisdom in it; I suppose it's because all the neat little ideas -- Cherubim rides a unicycle!
 Susanna is obsessed with the Countess' fur coat!
-Figaro keeps leaping into an open pit in the floor! -- don't ever add up to something that's more profound than what Mozart and Da Ponte gave us." slug = "coc-nozze" title = "COC Nozze" youtube_url = ""
+Figaro keeps leaping into an open pit in the floor! -- don't ever add up to something that's more profound than what Mozart and Da Ponte gave us." slug = "the-women-rule-in-cocs-nozze-di-figaro" title = "The women rule in COC's Nozze di Figaro" youtube_url = ""

 +++